LLNL/RAJA/docs/sphinx/user_guide/tutorial/nested_loop_reorder.rst

 .. _kernelnestedreorder-label:

 ---------------------------------
-Nested Loop Interchange
+Nested Loop Reordering
 ---------------------------------

+This section contains an exercise to work through in the file ``RAJA/exercises/kernelintro-nested-loop-reorder.cpp``.

 Key RAJA features shown in this example:

   * ``RAJA::kernel`` loop iteration templates
-  * RAJA nested loop execution policies
+  * RAJA::kernel nested loop execution policies
-  * Nested loop reordering (i.e., loop interchange)
+  * Nested loop reordering
   * RAJA strongly-types indices

+The file ``RAJA/exercises/kernelintro-nested-loop-reorder_solution.cpp``
+contains complete working code for the examples discussed in this section.

-In :ref:`loop_elements-kernel-label`, we introduced the basic mechanics in RAJA for representing nested loops.
-In :ref:`matrixmultiply-label`, we presented a complete example using RAJA nested loop features.
-The following example shows the nested loop interchange process in more detail.
+In :ref:`loop_elements-kernel-label`, we introduced the basic mechanics used by ``RAJA::kernel`` for representing nested loops.
+The examples in this section show the nested loop reordering process in more detail.
-Specifically, we describe how to reorder nested policy arguments and introduce strongly-typed index variables that can help users write correct nested loop code with RAJA.
-The example does not perform any actual computation; each kernel simply prints out the loop indices in the order that the iteration spaces are traversed.
-Thus, only sequential execution policies are used.
-However, the mechanics work the same way for other RAJA execution policies.
+Specifically, we describe how to reorder execution policy statements, which is conceptually analogous to how one would reorder levels of a C-style loop nest.
+We also introduce strongly-typed index variables that can help users write correct nested loop code with RAJA.
+The examples do not perform any actual computation; each kernel simply prints out the loop indices in the order that the iteration spaces are traversed.
+Thus, only sequential execution policies are used to avoid complications resulting from print statements used in parallel programs.
+The mechanics shown here work the same way for parallel RAJA execution policies.

-Before we dive into the example, we note important features applied here that represent the main differences between nested-loop RAJA and the ``RAJA::forall`` loop construct for simple (i.e., non-nested) loops:
+Before we dive into code, we reiterate important features that represent the main differences between nested-loop RAJA and the ``RAJA::forall`` loop construct for simple (i.e., non-nested) loops: